 Directory information, which is information generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
-Outside information disclosed without their prior written consent.
+Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
+In addition, two federal laws require schools to provide military recruiters, upon request, with directory information unless parents have advised the school they do not want their student's information disclosed without their prior written consent.
 If you do not object in writing, the schools will distribute such information as needed.